zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

 }
 ```

-## Generate the template submission
+## Generate and deploy the configuration

 Finally, generate and deploy your configuration.